ryman1/keeweb-wiki/FAQ.md

 A: A web page cannot open files from your filesystem, so they are cached.
 When you open an offline file, cached state will be used.

 Q: What will happen if I change file on another computer?
-A: Changed will be loaded by all peers once you save them or auto-save happens.
+A: Changes will be loaded by all peers once you save them or auto-save happens.

 ### Self-hosting
 Q: Which server should I use?